-- A large-scale nonlinear network flow problem which is used to estimate traffic flows in cities - Model over the small city of Sioux Falls in North Dakota, USA; 24 nodes, 76 links, and 528 pairs of origin and destination - Three algorithms for the RMPs were tested-a Newton method and two gradient projection methods (see the next section).
-A MATLAB implementation - Remarkable difference-The Frank-Wolfe method suffers from very small steps being taken.
-Why?
-Many extreme points active = many routes used
+- A large-scale nonlinear network flow problem which is used to estimate traffic flows in cities.
+New Section 4.6.3! - The model is over the small city of Sioux Falls in North Dakota, USA, whose representation has 24 nodes, 76 links, and 528 pairs of origin and destination. - Three algorithms for the RMPs were tested-a Newton method and two gradient projection methods (see the next section).
+A MATLAB implementation. - Remarkable difference-The Frank-Wolfe method suffers from very small steps being taken.